essexcountycouncil/essex-gov-uk-drupal/README.md

-# LocalGov Drupal Composer project template
+# Prototype for essex.gov.uk Drupal project

-A Composer-based installer for the LocalGov Drupal distribution.
+Built using the LocalGov Drupal distribution.